 Note: Scroll down to the "Importing new students from Google Classroom" of this article if you're using Google Classroom.

-Each class you create is associated with a unique Class Code that connects your students to the class.
-If a student doesn’t yet have an Edpuzzle account, they will be prompted to create one in order to join the class.
+Each class you create is associated with a unique class code that connects your students to the class.
+If a student doesn’t have an Edpuzzle account yet, they'll be prompted to create one in order to join the class.
 Here’s how to invite your students:

-2. Select the class where you'd like to invite your students
+2. Select the class you'd like to invite your students to.

-Note: If you can’t find your class code and you’re missing the blue “Invite more students” button, you have already connected your class to Google Classroom.
+Note: If you can’t find your class code and you’re missing the blue “Invite students” button, you already connected your class to Google Classroom.

 Importing new students from Google Classroom

-1. Check your Google Classroom to make sure the student is on the roster for the same Google Classroom connect class in Edpuzzle.
-If they are not, you'll need to add them to the Google Classroom before proceeding
+1. Check your Google Classroom to make sure the student is on the roster for the same Google Classroom connected class to Edpuzzle.
+If not, you'll need to add them to the Google Classroom before proceeding.

-2. Go to edpuzzle.com and click the "My Classes" tab at the top right
+2. In Edpuzzle, click the "My Classes" tab at the top right.

-If your students are too young to manage Edpuzzle by themselves or do not have email addresses, here are some recommended options:
+If your students are too young to manage Edpuzzle by themselves or don't have email addresses, here are some options:

 - Engage the parents.
 Assign videos to watch at home and let parents manage the students’ accounts.
-We have seen a significant impact on student learning and behavior in class when teachers use this technique.
+We've seen a significant impact on student learning and behavior in class when teachers use this technique.
 Parents are also more aligned with the teacher, and students understand the lessons better.

 - Easy usernames.
-Edpuzzle students can create accounts with a username & password -- they do not need an email to sign up.
-With students who might struggle to memorize these, we recommend using simple login information.
-Something fun, memorable, and secure for your students!
+Edpuzzle students can create accounts with a username and password – they don't need an email to sign up.
+With students who might struggle to memorize these, we recommend using simple login information, like something fun, memorable, and secure for your students!

 - Watch the video together.
-Having 5 minutes to watch a lesson and answer questions together is a great way to use Edpuzzle.
-With this technique, there is no need to create accounts and the students can stop and answer questions in teams or individually.
+Having five minutes to watch a lesson and answer questions together is a great way to use Edpuzzle.
+With this technique, there's no need to create accounts and the students can stop and answer questions in teams or individually.